100gle/wordcounter/README.md

 go build -o wcg.exe .
 ```

-### use as library
+### Use as library

 ```shell
 go get -u github.com/100gle/wordcounter
 ```

-there is two optional counter for you:
+there are two optional counters for you:

 `FileCounter` is a counter for single file.